HowInstallWSLOnWindows/cse15l-lab-reports/lab1.md

 ![Image](picturd/cdempty1.png)
 Our current working directory is /home/lecture1 and when we use cd with no arguments in this directory it takes us back to our homedirectory /home.
 This is not an error but a feature of the command cd.
 ![Image](cddirectory.png)
-When cd is used with a directory as an arguement, it takes us inside that directory.
+In the current directory /home, when cd is used with a directory as an arguement, it takes updates our current working directory to the directory specified as the argument.
 We know we are inside a different directory as there is now /lecture1 after the '~' symbol.
 ![Image](cdtxt1.png)
 When cd is used with file as an arguement, it says 'not a directory'.
 This is not an error as cd is can only be used to change from one directory into another and not into a file.